rook/rook/Documentation/ceph-advanced-configuration.md

   config: ""
 ```

 To apply your desired configuration, you will need to update this ConfigMap.
-The next time the daemon pod(s) start, the settings will be merged with the default
+The next time the
+daemon pod(s) start, they will use the updated configs.
-settings created by Rook.

 ```bash
 kubectl -n rook-ceph edit configmap rook-config-override